Table of contents

 This image shows the OneTrust privacy automation platform

 OneTrust is the alternative I would look at when India is one part of a wider privacy, AI governance, third-party risk, and consent program.
-It is not the most India-specific choice, but it can be the sensible option when the privacy office already runs global controls and needs DPDPA added to an existing operating model.
+It can be the sensible option when the privacy office already runs global controls and needs DPDPA added to an existing operating model.

-OneTrust’s Privacy Automation page describes privacy operations, DSAR automation, data and activity mapping, privacy risk assessments, incident response, and ROPA-style inventory.
-Its Consent & Preferences page describes geolocation-based consent banners, preference synchronization, APIs, SDKs, and integrations.
+Its privacy automation coverage includes privacy operations, DSAR automation, data and activity mapping, privacy risk assessments, incident response, and ROPA-style inventory.
+Its consent coverage includes geolocation-based banners, preference synchronization, APIs, SDKs, and integrations.

 Key features: